Student Bodies in Manipal

 The Institution of Engineers, Civil, is a conglomeration of Civil Engineering enthusiasts, which strives to promote and progress civil engineering.
 The club focuses on organising workshops, field trips, and events to encourage innovation and enthusiasm in budding civil engineers.

-IE Civil conducts events such as project management workshops, state level paper presentations (showcasing papers from geotechnical, environmental and transportation fields), a Google Sketchup workshop, and guest lectures on topics such as off-shore and on-shore surveying.
-The club also takes part in Tech Tatva with the Constructure Category, giving students a chance to not only learn, but also compete in several technical events.
+IE Civil conducts events such as project management workshops, state level paper presentations (showcasing papers from geotechnical, environmental, and transportation fields), a Google Sketchup workshop, and guest lectures on topics such as off-shore and on-shore surveying.

 President: Ritwij Sinha